 1. What are Mid Cap Equity Funds?

-Mid cap companies are those that cover 80 to 90 percent of the entire market cap of all the BSE listed companies.
-Mid cap companies have a market capitalization of INR 500 to INR 10,000 crores.
+Mid-cap companies are those that cover 80 to 90 percent of the entire market cap of all the BSE listed companies.
+Mid-cap companies have a market capitalization of INR 500 to INR 10,000 crores.
 You can find mid-cap companies in the BSE -Midcap Index.
 Mid-cap funds invest only in mid-cap companies.
-With the new guidelines by SEBI on the categorization of mutual fund schemes, mid cap segment is define by contains the stocks that are ranked from 101 to 250 by market capitalization.
+With the new guidelines by SEBI on the categorization of mutual fund schemes, mid-cap segment is defined by contains the stocks that are ranked from 101 to 250 by market capitalization.
 The value of the 100th ranked stock in terms of market capitalization is worth INR 30,0000 crores.
 The 250th ranked stock has a value of roughly INR 9,500 crores.

 3. Things to consider as an investor

 a.
 The performance of the mid-cap equity fund

 You must evaluate the performance of the mid-cap fund first.
 Check the performance of the mid-cap index through the bullish and bearish market cycles.
 Since the mid-cap companies are relatively new or not that extensively researched, it takes a keen eye to spot the ones with potential.
 You may begin by checking the rating of the fund and the consistency of its performance.

 To benefit from mid-cap funds, you must be willing to give your funds a time period of at least seven to 10 years.
 Equity investments are volatile in the short run and make more sense from an investing point of view to hold for longer.

 The compounding benefits of equity funds can really only be experienced with time and as a young investor, you will have the advantage of age on your end.
 For an investor who is nearing retirement or is already retired, investing in balanced funds would be a much better option.
 Age is, therefore, an important factor for consideration.

 d.
 Expense Ratio